freeCodeCamp/freeCodeCamp/guide/english/react/installation/index.md

 ---

 ## Installing React
-There are several different methods to get started with using React.
+There are several different methods to get started with using React<sup>1</sup>.
 It will depend on the web application size, complexity, and environment to determine the exact approach that is best for you.

 For a quick and easy method of adding React to your website you could just embed the React library in your website using a `<script>` tag.
 ```html